chan-nguyen/nab-challenge/README.md

 yarn workspace shop start
 ```

-The `shop` service is running at http://localhost:8080
+The `shop` service should be running at http://localhost:8080

 Open another terminal, start the `history` service